maxhoesel/MusicBird/docs/source/contributing.rst

 1. Install tox from your distributions package repositories (probably :code:`tox` or :code:`python3-tox`.
 2. For this repository and clone it: :code:`git clone git@github.com:yourUsername/MusicBird`
-3. Enter the repository and run :code:`tox -l`: :code:`cd MusicBird && tox -l`.
-Tox will now initialize itself and then display all available environments.
-You can run :code:`tox` to run all tests/integration steps at once.
+3. Run :code:`tox -l` from inside the repository to see all available environments.
+Run :code:`tox` to test all environments.

 Now,change to a feature branch and start making your changes.
 Whenever you are ready to test, you can just run :code:`tox -e <environment>` to run the individual test steps.